-Our property-centric approach has led to an empirical design process that we proposed to the CIDOC Documentation Standards Working Group in 1996.
+In this section we describe a refinement of an empirical design process which we had proposed to the CIDOC Documentation Standards Working Group in 1996.
 It was based on modeling experience with semantic network applications [5][38], and successfully applied to create the first version of the CIDOC CRM from the CIDOC Relational Model.
 Since then it has been loosely followed by the CRM group, but it has not yet been verified by independent groups.
-The driving force behind our process and ontology are the properties rather than the classes.
-This is contrary to the well-established Booch, Rational Rose [35] and other o-o design methodologies, yet we have found it far more productive for our purposes.
+We are impressed by the fact, that the driving force are the properties rather than the classes, just opposite to the well-established Booch, Rational Rose [35] and other o-o design methodologies.
+We do not explicitly mention below the application of all principles described in the previous sections.
+Each step can as well be understood as incremental: